GPU Support#

 Note

-Set environment variable CUPY_PYLOPS=0 to force PyLops to ignore the cupy backend.
+Set the environment variable CUPY_PYLOPS=0 to force PyLops to ignore the cupy backend.
 This can be also used if a previous (or faulty) version of cupy is installed in your system, otherwise you will get an error when importing PyLops.

 The pylops_mpi.DistributedArray and pylops_mpi.StackedDistributedArray objects can be generated using both numpy and cupy based local arrays, and all of the operators and solvers in PyLops-mpi can handle both scenarios.
 Note that, since most operators in PyLops-mpi are thin-wrappers around PyLops operators, some of the operators in PyLops that lack a GPU implementation cannot be used also in PyLops-mpi when working with cupy arrays.